VishvKaneria/TwitterDataAnalysis/README.md

 # TwitterDataAnalysis

-## Libraries to be downloaded before exection:
+## Libraries to be downloaded before execution:
 1. tweepy
 2. textblob
 3. matplotlib